thecamp-toolbox/Livrable-WIP/readme.md

 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
 - Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
 15 items => 2 slides)
-- Better 'user' profile that allows for linking (tel info, avatar image, etc.)
 - Download of all documents on project page
+- add better font management for strong

 ## Before going live

 - do something about nav
 - better 'project' page
 - hide pages for people not logged-in (or protect page by password)
+- Check on mobile

 ## Future

-- Add slides numbers when printed
+- Add slides numbers when printed (pass variable through all snipets)
 - Call slideshows in slideshows (ex. thecamp presentation in livrable)
 - Text alignement in blueprint
 - Better Font Awesome integration
 - Make 'network' to dropdwon select people
-- Check on mobile
+- Better 'user' profile that allows for linking (tel info, avatar image, etc.)
+- slide thecamp map (?)

 ## Templates to add

 - project (with link etc. for benchmark)
 - chapter
 - pricing
-- full page image / gallery
+- full page image
+- participants (no need for picture)